 - 4Apply a paint stripper - Oil-based paint stripper works best for oil-based paints, and we recommend it if you’re uncertain which is on your floor.
 For latex or acrylic paint, use a water-based stripper.
 Apply with an old paintbrush and let sit, according to instructions.

-- 5Scrape away the paint - Once you’ve allowed the stripper to sit for several hours until bubbling, use a scraper or wire brush to remove the resulting sludge in sections.
+- 5Scrape away the paint - Once you’ve allowed the stripper to sit for several hours until bubbling, use a wire scrub brush or wire brush to remove the resulting sludge in sections.
 Keep a trash bag or old newspapers on hand to contain the mess.

 - 6Rinse the concrete - Using the hose or pressure washer once again, give your floor a generous spray.
 If stains persist, let the floor dry and repeat from Step 3 until satisfied.